virattt/chat_app/README.md

 Once you have this `chat_app` project cloned locally, navigate to the `backend` directory:

 ```
-cd ~/path_to_this_repo/chat_app/backend
+cd ~/path_to/chat_app/backend
 ```

-Then, create and activate a virtual environment:
+Create and activate a virtual environment:

 ```
 python3 -m venv myenv